 We raise both, They are both Docile, become very friendly and are easy to take care of.
 Their eggs are about the same size and look and taste the same.

 We can raise up (from our eggs) chicks to laying age, (6 weeks old).
 And, We do hatch out year around.
 You can pre order with a 20% deposit, we set the eggs, and let you know approximate date they will be ready for you to pick up.
-If you want the live chick to start with you will need to be within driving range as we do not ship live chicks.
+If you want the live chick to start with you will need to be within driving range as we do not ship live birds or chicks yet.
 But we do ship eggs.
 The eggs are sent out by Priority mail so you usually have them in 2 to 3 days after they are sent on their way.
+You can order hatching eggs to be shipped to you on our SHOP page.

 Call or text me at 352 584 2066 if you wish to discuss this further.